OtherDevOpsGene/cloud9-setup/README.md

 ## Setup

-Edit `students.cv` to include a header line and a single column of usernames.
+Edit `students.csv` to include a header line and a single column of usernames.

 ```shell
 terraform init  # or terraform init --upgrade